-Weird baby names are in the eye (or ear) of the beholder, and they’re not just a recent celebrity invention.
+Weird baby names are in the eye (or ear) of the beholder.
+Though naming your baby after a search engine still may take the prize this year.

 In the 1600s, nearly half the baby girls in the Massachusetts Bay Colony were given one of three traditional names: Elizabeth, Mary, or Sarah.
 The Puritans gave their children biblical names, but as many as 4